 • Assist in the resulting implementation.

 • Evaluate the Affordable Care Act (ACA), Covered California and all other legislative updates.

 • Advise management staff in “Best Practices” of benefits administration including compliance and reporting issues, benefit plan accounting, enrollment maintenance, and benefit vendor assessment, review and selection.

 SEAC provides staff development and training sessions for District Management Teams, Superintendent Cabinets, District Negotiating Teams, and the Superintendent/Board of Education Team.
 SEAC offers a wide range of topics with key connections to developing positive employee-employer relations, productive school and district climates, and skills in collective bargaining.

 The following link connects to a list of training topics and descriptors; these can be modified to meet district needs in terms of focus and length of training.
 In addition, SEAC staff will be happy to confer with districts about additional topics for training opportunities.
 Costs for training sessions vary according to length, location, and number of presenters.
 Please note: SEAC member districts are entitled to one training session (up to 3 hours) per year at no additional cost.
 Training Topics

 Workshops and Academies

-Each year, SEAC offers a Southern California and a Northern California program to help administrators build a solid understanding of the laws, approaches, and skills needed for successful collective bargaining and labor relations.
+Each year, SEAC offers two programs to help administrators build a solid understanding of the laws, approaches, and skills needed for successful collective bargaining and labor relations.
 The program participants meet six times for Thursday night and Friday day session, typically from October/November and ending in March/April.
 Registration is open once a year, in summer and until the program begins in the fall.
 Individual administrator registrations are welcome, and districts are urged to consider sending their entire management negotiating team, at group discount rates.
 To view a brochure of this year’s programs, click HERE.